vpsfreecz/vpsadminos/docs/containers/administration.md

 ## User shell
 Should you want to switch to a container's user and use LXC utilities directly, you have to use `osctl ct su <id>`.
-Using `/bin/su` is insufficient, because standard `su` does not manage CGroups. `osctl ct su` will open a shell with the same environment as *osctld* itself is using to start the container.
+Using `/bin/su` is insufficient, because standard `su` does not manage cgroups. `osctl ct su` will open a shell with the same environment as *osctld* itself is using to start the container.

 ```bash